reactioncommerce/reaction-component-library/src/components/TextInput/v1/TextInput.md

 Idle Unfilled / Focused Unfilled

-When a user has clicked or pressed into an input it’s in focused state.
+When a user has clicked, pressed or tabed into an input, it’s in focused state.
 ```jsx
 <div style={{ display: "flex" }}>
   <div style={{ border: "1px solid #cccccc", flex: "1 1 auto", padding: "1rem" }}>